-When a student signs out of Shared iPad, the user keybag for the student is immediately locked and all apps are shut down.
-To accelerate the case of a new student signing in, iOS defers some ordinary signout actions temporarily and presents a Login Window to the new student.
-If a student signs in during this time (approximately 30 seconds), Shared iPad performs the deferred cleanup as part of signing in to the new student account.
+When a user signs out of Shared iPad, that user's keybag is immediately locked and all apps are shut down.
+To accelerate the case of a new user signing in, iPadOS defers some ordinary sign-out actions temporarily and presents a login window to the new user.
+If a user signs in during this time (approximately 30 seconds), Shared iPad performs the deferred cleanup as part of signing in to the new user account.
 However, if Shared iPad remains idle, it triggers the deferred cleanup.
 During the cleanup phase, Login Window is restarted as if another sign-out had occurred.